digitalbazaar/eslint-config-digitalbazaar/README.md

 ### Modules

-To use ES module code rather than CommonJS, you will need to install [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn):
+To use ES module code rather than CommonJS, you will need to install [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn) (<=40 needed until this package updates to eslint 8 support):
 ```
-npm i -D eslint-plugin-unicorn
+npm i -D eslint-plugin-unicorn@40
 ```

 Example .eslintrc.js ESM setup: